TheCheapestPixels/panda3d-boterham/README.md

 ### Note
-Some assumptions are being made and not all blend2bam functionality work.
+Some assumptions are being made and not all legacy blend2bam functionality works.
 It supports version >2.8 of blender only using pbr materials.